vitalboyzf/cloudberrydb-site/docs/sql-stmts/reindex.md

 ## Notes

-Cloudberry Database does not support concurrently recreating indexes (`CONCURRENTLY` keyword is not supported).

 `REINDEX` causes locking of system catalog tables, which could affect currently running queries.
 To avoid disrupting ongoing business operations, schedule the `REINDEX` operation during a period of low activity.

 `REINDEX` is similar to a drop and recreate of the index in that the index contents are rebuilt from scratch.
 However, the locking considerations are rather different. `REINDEX` locks out writes but not reads of the index's parent table.
 It also takes an `ACCESS EXCLUSIVE` lock on the specific index being processed, which will block reads that attempt to use that index.
 In contrast, `DROP INDEX` momentarily takes an `ACCESS EXCLUSIVE` lock on the parent table, blocking both writes and reads.
 The subsequent `CREATE INDEX` locks out writes but not reads; since the index is not there, no read will attempt to use it, meaning that there will be no blocking but reads may be forced into expensive sequential scans.